Network Filtering

 For policies where you trust most of the internet but want to block specific upstreams:

-Rules are matched against the destination of every outbound TCP connection from the sandbox’s TAP device.
+Rules are matched against the destination of every outbound TCP connection from the sandbox's network interface.

 - CIDR ranges: